mesosphere/dcos-docs-site/pages/1.12/security/ent/secrets/use-secrets/index.md

 ---
 layout: layout.pug
-navigationTitle:  Configuring services and pods to use secrets
+navigationTitle:  Configuring services and pods
-title: Configuring services and pods to use secrets
+title: Configuring services and pods
 menuWeight: 1
 excerpt: Configuring services and pods to use secrets